EdgarasSp/tt-beauty-services-app/README.md

 ![ski-map1](https://i.imgur.com/WDV1LMAh.png)

 Scrolling down further takes the user to the 'Team' section of the page.
-The section features short description of the team and showcaing stylist in action.
+The section features short description of the team and showcasing stylist in action.

 ![ski-map2](https://i.imgur.com/iIqrsqFh.png)

 The last section is a "FAQ".
-This section contains most asked questions with answers provided below utilising accordion bootsrap design.
+This section contains most asked questions with answers provided below utilising accordion bootstrap design.

 ![ski-map2](https://i.imgur.com/69cJK9Nh.png)